How chargeable weight differs in various transportation modes

 Transportation costs aren’t just about how heavy something is—they’re also about how much space it takes up.
 A shipment of pillows might weigh very little, but it could fill an entire truck.
 Conversely, a small box of metal parts could be extremely heavy but take up minimal space.

-Formulas by Transportation Mode
+Formulas by Transportation Mode:

-Volumetric Weight = (Length × Width × Height) / 6000
+• Volumetric Weight in Airfreight = (Length × Width × Height) / 6000

-Dimensions in centimeters, result in kilograms
+Dimensions in centimeters and result in kilograms

 Example: